What are some of the best supplements for longevity?

 Increasing enzymes that make hyaluronic acid also increases lifespan in mice (R).

-However, most people will know hyaluronic acid as an ingredient in skin creams and serums to reduce wrinkles.
+Most people will know hyaluronic acid as an ingredient in skin creams or serums to reduce wrinkles (as I also discuss in the article about best anti-aging skin products).
 Given hyaluronic acid is very good at attracting water, it can make our skin more moisturized, making it look less dried-out, and thus younger.

 However, when taken orally, hyaluronic acid can also reduce wrinkles – in a better and more fundamental way then via skin creams.